bkosciow/microplate/readme.txt

 https://github.com/bkosciow/nodemcu_boilerplate

-Uses the concept of nodes - each device in network is a node
+Uses the concept of nodes - each device in the network is a node

 Node has:
 workers - broadcast some data in messages